mpheath/user-list-goto-line-for-notepad-plus-plus/readme.md

    * List lines containing a mark indicator and goto selected line.
      * Opens a 2nd list:
        * find
-         * List marks done with Mark dialog.
+         * List marks set by the Mark dialog.
        * incremental
          * List marks with incremental search and select highlight all.
        * smart
-         * List marks done by double click a word to smart highlight matching words.
+         * List marks set by double clicking a word to smart highlight matching words.
        * token 1
        * token 2
        * token 3
        * token 4
        * token 5
-         * List marks by Search -> Style ...
+         * List marks set by Search -> Style ...

 An example showing the codes list: